Transition from Ming to Qing: Overview

 The fall of the Ming dynasty was largely caused by a combination of factors.
 Scholars have argued that the fall of the Ming dynasty may have been partially caused by the droughts and famines caused by the Little Ice Age.
-Historian Kenneth Swope argues that one key factor was deteriorating relations between Ming Royalty and the Ming Empire's military leadership.
-Other factors include repeated military expeditions to the North, inflationary pressures caused by spending too much from the imperial treasury, natural disasters and epidemics of disease.
+Historian Kenneth Swope argues that one key factor was deteriorating relations between Ming royalty and the Ming Empire's military leadership.
+Other factors include repeated military expeditions to the north, inflationary pressures caused by spending too much from the imperial treasury, natural disasters and epidemics of disease.
 Contributing further to the chaos was a peasant rebellion throughout the country in 1644 and a series of weak emperors.
 Ming power would hold out in what is now southern China for years, though eventually would be overtaken by the Qing forces.

 Other authors have linked the fall of the Ming with the General Crisis affecting the Spanish Empire under Philip IV, the English Civil War and other polities.

-However, the victory was far from complete as it required almost 40 more years before all of China was securely united under Qing rule.
+It took almost 40 more years after the fall of the Ming before all of China was securely united under Qing rule.
+By the mid-1600s, there were eleven emergent regimes which purported to be the authentic Ming.
+The Qing dated the founding of the dynasty to June 1644 but transitional warfare continued until 1683.

 In 1661, the Kangxi Emperor ascended the throne, and in 1662 his regents launched the Great Clearance to defeat the resistance of Ming loyalists in South China.
 He then fought off several rebellions, such as the Revolt of the Three Feudatories led by Wu Sangui in southern China, starting in 1673, and then countered by launching a series of campaigns that expanded his empire.
 In 1662, Zheng Chenggong (Koxinga) drove out and defeated the Dutch and founded the Kingdom of Tungning in Taiwan, a Ming loyalist state with the goal of reunifying China.
 However, Tungning was defeated in 1683 at the Battle of Penghu by Han Chinese admiral Shi Lang, a former admiral under Koxinga.

-The Qing victory was overwhelmingly the result of the defection of the Ming dynasty's Liaodong military establishment and other defectors, with the Manchu military playing a very minor role (see below for specific examples).
+The Qing victory was overwhelmingly the result of the defection of the Ming dynasty's Liaodong military establishment and other defectors, with the Manchu military playing a very minor role.